EvobyteDigitalBiology/readstore/README.md

 The ReadStore web app should be available via your browser under localhost port 8501 (`http://127.0.0.1:8501` or `http://localhost:8501/`).
 You should see a login screen.

+If you you want to connect to the ReadStore Web App from a remote connection, e.g. from you local PC via the browser, you may need to open the corresponing server ports or setup a SSH tunnel (s. below)

-**NOTE** The port can change depending on your server settings (s. [below](#advancedconfig)).
+**NOTE** The port can change depending on your server settings (s.
+[Advanced Configuration](#advancedconfig)).

 #### Access ReadStore Web App via SSH Tunnel

-If you run ReadStore Basic on a Linux server that you connect to via SSH, consider using SSH tunneling / port forwarding to access the server port 8501 from your local machine's browser (Tutorial: https://linuxize.com/post/how-to-setup-ssh-tunneling/).
-Tools like PuTTY help Windows users to easily set up SSH tunnels (https://www.putty.org/).
+If you run ReadStore Basic on a Linux server that you connect to via SSH, consider using SSH tunneling / port forwarding to access the server port 8501 from your local machine's browser (Check this [Tutorial](#https://linuxize.com/post/how-to-setup-ssh-tunneling/)).
+Tools like [PuTTY](#https://www.putty.org/) help Windows users to easily set up SSH tunnels.

 In any case make sure that server connections are established *in agreement with your organizations IT security guidelines* or ask your IT admins for support.